 Carpmaels & Ransford has once again been ranked in the top tier for patent prosecution in the IAM Patent 1000 rankings.
-The firm received a gold-tier ranking in the European Patent Office category and a recommendation for transactions.
+The firm received a gold-tier ranking in the European Patent Office category, a sliver-tier ranking for litigation and a bronze-tier ranking for transactions.

-In addition, 17 partners have received individual recognition in the accompanying editorial which comments on the firm’s status as a leader in the European IP market, and on its long history of innovation.
+In addition, 20 partners have received individual recognition in the accompanying editorial which comments on the firm’s status as a leader in the European IP market, and on its long history of innovation.
+In particular to Mathew Georgiou, Chris Hoggett and Stephen Duffield who have been newly recognised in this year’s rankings, providing further accreditation of our healthcare expertise.

 If you would like to read the full results you can find them here.